Residential Codes

 Effective March 25, 2019, the 2018 Maryland Building Performance Standards are mandatory statewide and reference the 2018 ICC Codes, including the 2018 IECC, for all new and renovated residential buildings. § 12-503 of the Public Safety article requires the Maryland Department of Labor to adopt the most recent version of the IECC within eighteen (18) months after it is issued and may adopt energy conservation requirements that are more stringent than the codes, but may not adopt energy conservation requirements that are less stringent.
 Modifications (e.g., innovative approach, design, equipment, or method of construction) are allowed if the modification can be demonstrated to offer performance that is at least the equivalent to the requirements of: 1. the International Energy Conservation Code; 2.
 Chapter 13, “Energy Efficiency”, of the International Building Code; or 3.
 Chapter 11, “Energy Efficiency”, of the International Residential Code (see §12–503(b)(iii)) of the Public Safety Article).
 Each locality in the state must adopt and begin enforcement of the code within 12 months of state adoption.

-The 2015 Michigan Residential Code went into effect in February 2016 and is based on the 2015 IECC with Michigan-specific weakening amendments.
+Michigan is operating under the 2015 Michigan Residential Code and the 2015 Michigan Uniform Energy Code.
 The state is currently in the process of completing an update of the residential energy code to the most recent IECC 2021 code.
-Public comments were received during a series of meetings and through written comments and ended on 3/16/2022.
-There will be another draft released after consideration of the comments submitted and then there will be another public comment period for consideration before the final version is published.
-The Bureau of Construction Codes is planning to have this code finalized before the end of the calendar year.
+Public comments were received during a series of meetings and through written comments and ended on 2/22/2024.
+The final code is expected to go to JCAR for review/approval with the goal of the new code going into effect in the fall of 2024

 Weakening amendments have been adopted for both the residential and commercial codes.
 Per analysis by the Midwest Energy Efficiency Alliance (MEEA), the Michigan-specific amendments to the residential code reduced the efficiency of the standard (2015 IECC) by 11%; the Michigan-specific amendments to the commercial code reduced the standard (ASHRAE 90.1-2013) by 1%.